smartdevicelink/sdl_evolution/proposals/NNNN-developer-oem-communication.md

 * PUT `/application/issue`: update an issue as closed or open

 * POST `/application/issue/message`: creates a new text-based discussion message for a specific issue
-* DELETE `/application/issue/message`: deletes a target text-based discussion message for a specific issue
 * GET `/application/issue/message`: retrieves text-based messages for a specific issue

 And modifications for existing APIs as follows: